Insurer must cover defendant in fatal bathroom fight lawsuit

 Carr is a defendant in two lawsuits filed by the family of Amy Joyner-Francis.

-Joyner-Francis, who had a rare, undetected, heart condition, died of sudden cardiac death, aggravated by physical and emotional stress from the 2016 fight at Wilmington’s Howard High School of Technology.
+An autopsy found that Joyner-Francis, who had a rare, undetected, heart condition, died of sudden cardiac death, aggravated by physical and emotional stress from the April 2016 fight at Howard High School of Technology in Wilmington.
+Cellphone video of the attack, which gained national attention, shows Joyner-Francis struggling to fight back and escape as she is repeatedly hit and kicked in the head while her assailant holds on to her hair.

+Carr, who is now 19, was adjudicated delinquent by a Family Court judge and sentenced to six months in a juvenile facility in 2017.

 Delaware’s Supreme Court upheld a conspiracy verdict against Carr last year but overturned her homicide conviction, saying no reasonable fact-finder could have found that she acted with criminal negligence.